-For parents of younger children, we advocate delaying the introduction of smartphones and social media to safeguard play, creativity and real-world connections, while offering guidance on when these technologies may be most appropriate.
+For parents of younger children, we advocate delaying the introduction of iPads, smartphones and social media to safeguard play, creativity and real-world connections, while offering guidance on when these technologies may be most appropriate.
 For those with older children, the workshop explores the psychological effects of digital platforms, offering practical advice on managing screen dependency, navigating algorithms, and fostering more intentional engagement with technology.

 These sessions equip parents with the knowledge and confidence to establish balanced digital routines and promote digital well-being, ensuring technology supports, rather than dominates, their child’s development.